armandossrecife/my_validation3/README.md

 In our evaluation of the model used for inspecting issues, we obtained the following key performance metrics: Precision: 0.667, Recall: 1.00, Accuracy: 0.92 and F1-Score: 0.8.

+This semi-automatic inspection process (aided by ChatGPT) can help to inspect other issues from other apache projects.

 More details and scripts available in https://github.com/armandossrecife/my_validation3/blob/main/my_analysis_cassandra.ipynb

 ## Apache ActiveMQ analaysis